saurabhnative/hashnodeblogposts/ckoe33jau0fzzeps1g99sasmu.md

   );
 }
 ```
-This will show a date input on a page and we can select a date from calendar dropdown as well.
+This will show a date input on a page and we can select a date from the calendar dropdown as well.
-Next task is to store the selected date in a state variable.
-So let's declare a state variable using `useState` hook first:-
+The next task is to store the selected date in a state variable.
+So let's declare a state variable using the `useState` hook first:-

 ```
 import { useState } from "react";